hojat72elect/beat-the-high-score/README.md

 The main game is available on <a href="https://play.google.com/store/apps/details?id=com.github.dwursteisen.beat">Google Play Store</a> and in here I'm trying to read and understand it as deeply as I can.

+Changelog:

+1- I have extracted components into specific separate files, so main game class has become smaller/cleaner.

+2- I'm going to move code from LibGDX-addons to this codebase.